UpendoVentures/generator-upendodnn/README.md

 3. For the first time, you'll want to always first choose the `Solution Structure` scaffold and step through the wizard.
 4. Once the solution scaffold is created, run `yo upendodnn` again to add your other desired DNN projects.
 5. After you add the desired solution/project, open the original Solution scaffold in Visual Studio and add the new project to this main solution.

-6. Build your awesome DNN extension(s) as you see fit.
+That's it!
+Now you can begin building your awesome DNN extension(s) as you see fit.
 Everything is now under one easy to open, run, code, build, and commit to source control solution.

-7. (Optional) Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)
+Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)

 ## More Documentation